conortierney/pands-project/README.md

 *Iris dataset .csv file
 *dataset summary
 *Dataset code and analysis description
   * resources to code

-* pLot generation
+*pLot generation
  *histograms
  *scatterplots

-*summary
+*Summary
-*resources/ learnings
+*Resources / Learnings
-*references
+*References

 -----------------------------------------------------------------------------------------

 ## Steps taken for pands project completion.

 My approach to the project was to break down it down into smaller parts to write code, review the output of the files and generate a program analysisng the Iris data set.

-1. Import python libraries needed to run the code.
+1. Import Python libraries needed to run the code.
 2. Import the Iris data set from a downloaded .csv file.
 3. Read in the data frame to summaries the species variables to a .txt file fo analysis.
 4. Define each species of flower before plotting the Histograms.